papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 SpriteBatch expects these three attributes to exist in the vertex shader, and the names should match exactly.
 This is why we created our ShaderProgram with `SpriteBatch.ATTRIBUTES` as a parameter.

 We can only declare attributes in our vertex shader.
+Also note, attributes are **read-only** since they are passed from SpriteBatch.
+So we cannot assign them a value in GLSL.

-In order for the fragment shader to utilize them, we need to "pass them along."
-This is done by declaring a varying in both vertex and fragment shaders with the same name.
+In order for the fragment shader to utilize these attributes, we need to "pass them along."
+This is done by declaring **varyings** in the vertex and fragment shaders.
 In the vertex shader, we pass them along like so:
 ```glsl
 ...